olleholmgren/nightwish-blog/README.md

 - Delete (their own) posts

 #### Admin (aka superuser)
-The Admin is the person "at the controls" who runs and maintains the site.
+The Admin is the person "at the controls" who runs and maintains the PLATFORM.
-The Admin is the
+If the Guest or Member grants the permission to run and maintain the PLATFORM they will become an Admin.
+The Members of the PLATFORM will enjoy the following features(new features not presented above are written in italics):
+- View/read posts
+- Search posts
+- Create posts
+- Like posts
+- Comment posts
+- Update (their own) posts
+- Delete (their own) posts
+-